All Episodes

 We came out of the womb as human beings, just as everybody else around the world did, those of us lucky enough to make it out of the womb.

-There is and has been more free and our Constitution, our founding documents.
+There is and has been more free in our Constitution, our founding documents.

-The founding documents, the the Declaration of Independence, the independence is so crucial.
+The founding documents, the Declaration of Independence is so crucial.

-Uh they these guys can spend all the time they want telling me that our founding fathers were theists, agnostics all day long, but ain't gonna fly with me.
+These guys can spend all the time they want telling me that our founding fathers were theists, agnostics all day long.

-We all endowed by our creator with certain inalienable rights, included among them the right to life, liberty, pursuit of happiness.
+We are all endowed by our Creator with certain inalienable rights, included among them the right to life, liberty, pursuit of happiness.

 That's the opening of the Declaration of Independence.